Free Printable Lenormand Cards

-To acquire the deck, just download the PDF, which contains printing instructions and the 36 cards laid out on A4 size sheets at 8 cards per sheet.
+To acquire the print-and-play “try before you buy” version, just download the free PDF below.
+It contains full printing instructions and the 52 cards laid out on A4 size sheets at 8 cards per sheet:

 About Lenormand Cards